This sprawling Southern Californian city is calling you, and so is that selfie by the Hollywood sign.

 Best Hostels in Los Angeles for Solo Travellers

-Solo travellers come in all shapes and sizes and many are in search of different types of hostels.
+Solo travelers come in all shapes and sizes and many are in search of different types of hostels.

-Let’s recap on the already mentioned recommended hostels for solo travellers:
+Let’s recap on the already mentioned recommended best hostels in Los Angeles for solo travelers:

 Eager for a third option?
 You got it!